NEONScience/NEON-Data-Skills/_posts/2014-11-05-Working-With-Hyperspectral-Data-In-R.md

 	GoogleEarth_SJERImage.png"></a>
     <a href="{{ site.baseurl }}/images/hyperspectral/SJER_Flipped.png"><img src="{{ site.baseurl }}/images/hyperspectral/SJER_Flipped.png"></a>
     <a href="{{ site.baseurl }}/images/hyperspectral/SJER_RGB.png"><img src="{{ site.baseurl }}/images/hyperspectral/RGBImage_2.png"></a>
     <figcaption>LEFT: The results of the code we've written so far.
-RIGHT: RGB image showing what the site should look like.
-Notice that the data are flipped.
+LEFT: RGB image showing the site as seen in google maps.
+Middle: code results.
+RIGHT: RGB image plotted in R. Notice that the data as produced by our code (Middle image) are flipped.
 This is caused by how R reads in the dimensions of our HDF5 file.</figcaption>
 </figure>

 	#We need to transpose x and y values in order for our final image to plot properly